 Centerpoint’s group services and supports demonstrated to be an effective approach for counseling teens.
 Skillful use of peer influence and group dynamics allows change to occur more quickly and sets the stage for longer-lasting progress through the development of natural adult and peer-based supports.
 Specialty groups are developed based on emerging needs and trends, and are offered within Centerpoint clinics and a variety of school and community sites.
-Centerpoint’s clinic-based outpatient (OP) and intensive outpatient (IOP) groups include:
+For a full schedule of Centerpoint’s clinic-based outpatient (OP) and intensive outpatient (IOP) groups, click here.

 - CHANGES (Mondays, 3:30 – 5:00): Increasing motivation-for-change and teaching new skills of decision-making and problem-solving, utilizing the Seven Challenges® model, this highly popular group also offers opportunities for learning and rehearsing additional skills, such as identifying and self-regulating emotions, effective communication skills, stress reduction and practical coping skills.

 - JUST BREATHE (Tuesdays, 4:45 – 6:00): Beginner Yoga and mindfulness skills group addressing symptoms of anxiety, depression, physical & emotional dysregulation, and normative adolescent struggles.

 - CAREGIVERS CIRCLE (Tuesdays, 5:15 – 6;15): Providing skills, strategies, and a community of connection and support for those in parenting and caregiving roles struggling with a young person’s substance use or mental health issues.
 Participants include those with teens in treatment, those whose teens have completed treatment but appreciate the continued support, and those whose teens may need help but are not yet taking advantage of counseling.